marjanana/sharing_world/_pages/methodology.md

 wp_booklet2_pages:
   - null
 ---
-<span style="font-size: 11px;">*Lyrics 4 Literacy is a Trademark<span style="font-weight: bold;"><sup>TM</sup></span> and Service Mark<span style="font-weight: bold;"><sup>SM</sup></span> of Sharing World Entertainment, LLC</span>
+<p style="text-align: center;"><span style="font-size: 11px;">*Lyrics 4 Literacy is a Trademark<span style="font-weight: bold;"><sup>TM</sup></span> and Service Mark<span style="font-weight: bold;"><sup>SM</sup></span> of Sharing World Entertainment, LLC</span></p>

 <h2><em>Lyrics 4 Literacy*</em></h2>
-<em>Lyrics 4 Literacy*</em> - an innovative method of teaching and learning – harnesses the power of music to promote one-on-one quality time between children and adults.
-The interaction creates an environment of educational family engagement by making reading as natural as singing a song together.
+<em>Lyrics 4 Literacy* </em>– a unique method of teaching and learning – harnesses the power of music to promote one-on-one quality time between children and adults.
+The methodology generates an environment of educational family engagement by making reading as natural as singing a song together.

-Using popular music genres with illustrated, easy-to-read lyrics and song-related activities, <em>Lyrics 4 Literacy*</em> reinforces word recognition, retention, comprehension, pronunciation, spelling, reading fluency, writing, drawing, dancing and critical thinking without missing a beat.
+Combining age appropriate music selections with illustrated, easy-to-read lyrics and song-related activities, <em>Lyrics 4 Literacy*</em> reinforces word recognition, spelling, pronunciation, comprehension, reading fluency, writing, drawing, dancing and critical thinking – without missing a beat.
 <h2><em>ReadSpeak Visible Language</em></h2>
-<p style="text-align: left;"><em>ReadSpeak Visible Language</em> – a groundbreaking, audio-visual caption technology – accelerates the achievement of literacy and language skills.</p>
+<em>ReadSpeak Visible Language</em> – an innovative and engaging caption technology – accelerates the achievement of literacy and language skills.

 During the flow of video content dialogue, spoken words graphically appear to emerge, one at a time, from the actor’s mouth.
 The viewer sees and hears each word the instant it is uttered.
-This “animated special effect” makes learning how to read as natural as learning to talk by linking the appearance of the printed words onscreen with their equivalent sounds – the fundamental principle of reading.
+This “animated special effect” mimics fundamental principles of reading by linking the simultaneous appearance of the printed words on-screen with their equivalent spoken sounds.

 [embedyt]https://youtu.be/CZMlinp9oZ8[/embedyt]
 <h2>Validation</h2>